-Participants in negotiation training seminars appreciated discovering this about themselves or about the other people.
-It gave Westerners in particular, an important task to work at - namely, being composed when communicating with poker faced, unsmiling, seemingly humourless, Japanese.
+Participants in negotiation training seminars appreciated discovering this about themselves or other people.
+It gave Westerners, in particular, an important task to work at.
+That’s being composed when communicating with poker-faced, seemingly humorless, Japanese.

-In response to my clients requests, I developed a “Communication and Consulting Skills Inventory” (CCSI), incorporating these questions, to pinpoint the strengths and weaknesses of Japanese and Westerners, who were Account Managers in Japan.
-In Japan, an Account Manager is usually someone responsible for handling all aspects of the business relationship with a customer.
-It involves the development and management of joint projects, fielding of difficult questions, handling complaints, and ensuring that work in progress is processed to plan.
+In response to my clients’ requests, I developed a “Communication and Consulting Skills Inventory” (CCSI).
+This inventory used these questions to pinpoint the strengths and weaknesses of Japanese and Westerners who were account managers in Japan.
+In Japan, an account manager is usually someone responsible for handling all aspects of the business relationship with a customer.
+The role involves:

-The Japanese - Western client negotiation requirements have led to the development of further features to the CCSI's diagnostic - including the "Composure Scale".
-For instance, at Pepsico Japan, in the 1980s, using a bilingual version of the CCSI, seminars were run to address some serious problems between the expertriate and Japanese managers.
 Switching between English and Japanese, I was able to get the participants to be very frank about their CCSI score profiles.
 The findings were eye-openers to the delegates.
-This method of first hand self discovery is far more impactful and lasting in the behavioural changes that it leads to, as compared with mere insightful words from a trainer.
+This method of first-hand self-discovery is far more impactful and lasting in the behavioral changes that it leads to, as compared with mere insightful words from a trainer.

-Whilst a diagnostic tool is useful at pinpointing areas of business opportunity, the reader may be wondering what can be done from there to improve bottom line negotiation results.
-Briefly, in the Pepsico training, Account Managers were divided into small groups, to work on developing counter strategies for each professional account managements strengths and weaknesses.
-Both Japanese staff and expert managers (including the English President, whose participation was much welcomed by the Japanese) left the seminar with clear-cut plans for long-term personal development.
-The Western experts focused on developing composure for their negotiation dealings with Japanese.
+Both Japanese staff and expert managers (including the English president, whose participation was much welcomed by the Japanese) left the negotiating seminar with clear-cut plans for long-term personal development.
+The Western experts focused on developing composure for their negotiation dealings with the Japanese.

-Professor Bob March is one of Australia’s leading specialists on Japanese business and culture.
-He is the author of six books on Japan, including: "The Japanese Negotiator” (Kodansha International 1989, available in paperback.)
-He has been a consultant on Japanese negotiation and business relationships for the past 20 years.
+Professor Bob March was one of Australia’s leading specialists in Japanese business and culture.
+He was the author of six books on Japan, including “The Japanese Negotiator” (Kodansha International 1989, available in paperback.)
+He was a consultant on Japanese negotiation and business relationships for over 20 years.